CANDY-LINE/node-red-contrib-generic-ble/README.md

 node-red-contrib-generic-ble
 ===

-A Node-RED node for providing access to generic BLE devices via GATT.
+A Node-RED node for providing access to generic BLE peripheral devices via GATT.

+As of v4.0.0, this node is optmized for Linux with BlueZ 5.

 Supported operations are as follows: